Nebulaz7/dishpal-ai/README.md

 # Dishpal-ai
-An AI that generates recipes, based on the ingredients you input.
+An AI that generates recipes, based on the ingredients you enter.